-Dean Dunlavey retired from the partnership on December 31, 2017.
+Dean Dunlavey retired from the partnership in December 2017.
 He is the former Local Department Chair of the Litigation & Trial Department in Orange County.
 His practice focused on patent infringement, trade secret misappropriation, unfair competition, and other intellectual property litigation.

-Mr. Dunlavey has tried and won numerous cases in federal district courts and before the International Trade Commission.
-In numerous other cases he has obtained summary judgment in favor of his clients, or the other side has capitulated after suffering a major setback in court.
-He has obtained multiple judgments forcing unsuccessful plaintiffs in patent infringement cases to pay his clients’ attorney’s fees.
-To date, he has collected nearly US$11 million in such fees for his clients.
+Mr. Dunlavey tried and won numerous cases in federal district courts and before the International Trade Commission.
+In numerous other cases he obtained summary judgment in favor of his clients, or the other side capitulated after suffering a major setback in court.
+He obtained multiple judgments forcing unsuccessful plaintiffs in patent infringement cases to pay his clients’ attorney’s fees.
+At the time of his retirement, he collected nearly US$11 million in such fees for his clients.

-Mr. Dunlavey has litigated cases in diverse technical fields, including:
+Mr. Dunlavey litigated cases in diverse technical fields, including:

 - Stored value cards and related banking products

 - Data protection and high availability systems